Soban-Farhan/BackendTest/README.md

 password: password
 ```

-if you want to change.
+If you want to change these credetials.
 Go to servers folder and open default_user.py file.
-Find basic_auth_token function end of the `servers.default_user.py` and change username and password too
+Find `basic_auth_token()` function end of the `servers.default_user.py` and change username and password too

 7. The program should run and we should be good for grading the assignment.